University Info | College of Engineering and Applied Science Info | Exchange Student Info

 Workload per Semester

-International students in F-1 status are required to register for and compute a full course load of 12 credits per semester for undergraduate students.
+International students in F-1 status are required to register for and compute a full course load of 12 credits per semester.

 Additional Application Materials

 Students nominated by IIE to Lehigh must provide original financial documents proving financial support for a semester.